Burma Road (Israel): History

 During the early phase of the 1948 Palestine war (from November 29, 1947 to May 15, 1948), local Arab forces took control of the hills overlooking the road to Jerusalem (Highway 1), between Sha'ar HaGai (Bab el-Wad) and Al-Qastal, in effect besieging the city's Jewish population.
 Vehicles attempting to use the road, Jerusalem's only link to the coast, took heavy fire.
 Convoys carrying food, weapons, and medical supplies sent by the Yishuv sustained heavy losses, and often did not get through to the city.

-On May 15, 1948, British forces withdrew from the Latrun monastery and police fort that dominated the road and prevented supplies from reaching Jerusalem.
+On May 15, 1948, British forces withdrew from the Latrun monastery and Tegart fort that dominated the road and prevented supplies from reaching Jerusalem.
 Latrun was immediately occupied by the Palmach's Harel Brigade.
-However, on the night of May 18, British-officered Arab Legion forces from Transjordan seized Latrun, and subsequent Jewish attempts to gain a foothold in the region failed.
+However, on the night of May 18, British-officered Arab Legion forces from Transjordan seized Latrun, and subsequent attempts by Jewish forces to gain a foothold in the region failed.

 The growing need for supplies among Jerusalem's Jewish population weakened the Jewish foothold within the city considerably.
 A small amount of supplies, mostly munitions, were ferried by air, but the shortage of food, water, fuel and medicines was acute.
 The Jewish leadership, under David Ben-Gurion, feared that the city would surrender to the Arab Legion, and a search for a way to bypass the Arab blockade commenced.